-Schools must submit to the Regional Tournament Manager a Master Eligibility List and team roster/ranking form and singles entry list by the Opt-Out Due Date of February 2, 2024.
+Schools must submit to the Regional Tournament Manager a Master Eligibility List and team roster/ranking form and singles entry list by the Opt-Out Due Date of January 31, 2025.
 Failure to fulfill the above obligations by the specified Opt-Out Due Date will result in MHSAA penalties.
 If the team roster form, singles entry list, and Master Eligibility List are received after the Opt-Out Due Date, but before lane assignments are made, they may be accepted with the payment of a \$50 late fee retained by the host school.

-Additions or updates to the Master Eligibility List (except transfer students who enroll after the dates in to the start of competition for any team in the first level of that tournament to which the school is assigned.
+Additions or updates to the Master Eligibility List (except transfer students who enroll after February 1 as stated in Regulation I, Section 9 [F]) may be accepted by the tournament manager if submitted and received prior to the start of competition for any team in the first level of that tournament to which the school is assigned.
 All players on the Master Eligibility List submitted are eligible for tournament play even if the individual names are not on the roster.